Cell Phones and Plans for Seniors

 Verizon doesn't really have a cell phone designed specifically for seniors but they do recommend the Samsung Galaxy J3 Eclipse as a good choice for those wanting a smartphone with an easy mode as well as the LG Revere 3 which is a basic flip phone.

-Verizon has a couple of options to get an economical plan.
+Verizon has a couple of options to get a plan that is economical.

 - For individuals 65 and older, Verizon Wireless offers their Nationwide 65 Plus cell phone plan for seniors.
 If you are an existing Verizon customer, for $29.99/month users get 200 anytime voice minutes per month.
 Messaging can be 20 cents per message or $10 for 1000 messages or $20 for unlimited messaging per month.
 Likewise, data can be added for an additional fee.